Gooberboii/final1000/setup/README.md

 My name is Zach Porterfield and I am 19 years old.
 I'm from the Bootheel of Missouri.
 I have long brown hair and hazel eyes.
 I really like grilled cheese sandwiches.
 I recently got a job.
 My sleep schedule is really messed up because of it but I like it.

 I play a lot of video games with my friends.
-We play minecraft the most.
-I revently have gotten into Sea of Thieves and I am really enjoying it.
-The games I play most consistently is Battlefield and Star Wars Battlefront.
-Star wars is my favorite movie series.
-I have been watching them since I can remember.
+We play *minecraft* the most.
+I recently have gotten into Sea of Thieves and I am really enjoying it.
+The games I play most consistently is Battlefield and Star Wars Battlefront. **Star Wars** is my favorite movie series.
+I have been watching them since I was very young

 # Star Wars Movie Rankings